rackerlabs/support-how-to/content/dedicated-hosting/id-federation-map-policies-permissions-dedicated.md

 ### Default Attribute Mapping Policy

-A default Attribute Mapping Policy is generated when you create an Identity Provider by using the MyRackspace portal or the Rackspace Identity Federation API.
+A default Attribute Mapping Policy is generated when you create an Identity Provider by using the MyRackspace Portal or the Rackspace Identity Federation API.
 This policy shows the default attributes that are required for users logging in to Rackspace, as shown in the following example: